pozi/PoziConnectConfig/~Shared/SQL/M1 C Edits.md

 # Edit Code ‘C’

-DEPI:
+## DEPI

+### Rule for C Edits

 >Edit Code C is used for only updating the parcel based Council Reference number (Crefno).
 This edit code can be used to populate or null a Crefno.

+### Q&A

+##### If more than one C edit record is supplied for a single parcel, will any of them succeed (or will they all fail)?

+If the details are the same, the first one will be loaded and the second tagged as a duplicate otherwise all records will fail to be loaded.

+## Logic

 Comparing Vicmap Parcel against Council Parcel based on a common `spi`: